Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 So, do you collect something?
 Would you like to show off your collection with the best possible photographs?
 Here are some Collectible Photography hints based on my experience as a published trivet photographer.

-Use a modern digital camera.
-If you don’t have one, don’t spend a fortune – many entry level point-and-shoot cameras from major manufacturers will have what you need to make a good collectible photo.
+If you already have a digital camera, it probably has what you need.
+Once again, learn how to use it so you can take advantage of all its modes.
+If you want to get a digital camera, you don’t have to spend a fortune – many entry level cameras from major manufacturers will have what you need to make a good collectable photo.
 Talk to your photographer friends or even the salesperson at the store.
 Let them know what you’re going to use it for.
 Insist on a model that includes a macro (close-up) mode.

 These are the two main things that contribute to a good photograph – sharpness and exposure.